Dr-Eberle-Zentrum/Introduction-to-programming-with-R/README.md

 # Introduction to programming with R

-This repository covers the tutorial material for a basic introduction to programming using the programming language R. It is used to help students without any programming experience to get into algorithmic thinking and provides an overview on general programming elements.
-In the end, students will know essentials to master problems related to data manipulation and visualization with R.
+This repository holds an R package, which covers tutorials for a basic introduction to programming and data processing with R.
+It can be and is used both as self-study material or for tutored e-learning courses.

 # Requirements and local installation of tutorials